Koala Habitat Protection with Detection Dogs – AustraliaIn Australia, detection dogs are a koala’s best friend

 1. Is all of Australia on fire?

-Devastating fires continue to burn across Australia, having so far burned more than 24.7 million acres.
-Two of the biggest, most devastating fires are in New South Wales and Victoria, which happen to be two of Australia’s most population-dense states.
+Devastating fires continue to burn across Australia, having burned more than 24.7 million acres so far.
+Two of the biggest, most devastating fires are in New South Wales and Victoria, which happen to be two of Australia’s most densely populated states.
 They have now merged to create a ‘megafire’.
 Below is NASA’s animation of the far-reaching smoke emanating from the fires.

 Courtesy of NASA